-Program FY 16 Program Cost FY 16 Program Fee Collections Difference Program Fee Sources Benefits to the Fee Payer Groundwater Protection and Compliance 642,615 0 (642,615) No dedicated fee The program benefits the regulated community and public by supporting the evaluation of groundwater quality and quantity, and providing oversight of groundwater conservation districts to ensure they are following applicable rules.
+Program FY 16 Program Cost FY 16 Program Fee Collections Difference Program Fee Sources Benefits to the Fee Payer Groundwater Protection and Compliance 642,615 0 0 (642,615) No dedicated fee The program benefits the regulated community and public by supporting the evaluation of groundwater quality and quantity, and providing oversight of groundwater conservation districts to ensure they are following applicable rules.
 In addition, the agency maintains and updates the state water well report database which provides information on the location and type of water wells throughout Texas.
 These activities help to support adequate groundwater quality and quantity planning so that fee-payers have the information needed to make decisions that will ensure adequate supplies of high quality groundwater for drinking water purposes.
 Note: The TCEQ does not regulate the withdrawal of groundwater.
 Edwards Aquifer Protection Program 1,915,550 2,317,062 401,512 Edwards Aquifer Application - \$2,371,062 The Edwards Aquifer, a karst aquifer, is a primary source of drinking water for the City of San Antonio and surrounding central Texas communities.
 TCEQ conducts technical reviews of Edwards Aquifer Protection Plans which provides a benefit to fee payers when plans are approved that are protective of groundwater and Texas Surface Water Quality Standards in areas that impact the Edwards Aquifer during and post-development activities.
-On-Site Sewage Facilities 2,244,315 225,905 (2,018,410) On-Site Sewage Facility Application - \$225,905 On-Site Wastewater Charge-back Permit - \$0 - Assessed only when state takes back program from county Total \$225,905 Wastewater Treatment Research Council Fee - \$341,188 - only for Research program The program benefits the regulated community and public by establishing the proper methods for treatment and disposal of wastewater from septic systems which improves and protects both groundwater and surface water quality so that the waters of the state meet their designated uses, such as public water supply, recreation, and aquatic life.
+On-Site Sewage Facilities 2,244,315 225,905 (2,018,410) On-Site Sewage Facility Application - \$225,905 On-Site Wastewater Charge-back Permit - \$0 - Assessed only when state takes back program from county Total \$225,905 Wastewater Treatment Research Council Fee - \$341,188 - only for Research program the waters of the state meet their designated uses, such as public water supprecreation, and aquatic life.
 Clean Water Certification 8,356 37,307 28,951 Boat Sewage Disposal - \$37,307 The program benefits the regulated community and public by reducing sewage discharges into navigable water which improves and protects surface water quality so that the waters of the state meet their designated uses, such as public water supply, recreation, and aquatic life.

-Program FY 16 Program Cost FY 16 Program Fee Collections Difference Program Fee Sources Benefits to the Fee Payer Dam Safety Program 3,054,820 0 (3,054,820) No dedicated fee These activities benefit regulated community and public by ensuring a reliable supply of clean water is available to meet their designated use as private or public water supply and recreation activities while protecting the safety of downstream development and infrastructure.
+Program FY 16 Program Cost FY 16 Program Fee Collections Difference Program Fee Sources Benefits to the Fee Payer Dam Safety Program supply of clear public water These activities benefit regulated community and public by ensuring a reliable supply of clean water is available to meet their designated use as private or public water supply and recreation activities while protecting the safety of downstream development and infrastructure.
 Pollution Prevention and Innovative Programs 475,243 0 (475,243) No dedicated fee These activities benefit the fee payers by reducing pollution at the source and encouraging recycling to minimize its adverse impact on the environment, including groundwater and waters of the state.
-Small Business and Local Government Assistance 779,776 0 (779,776) No dedicated fee These activities benefit the fee payers by assisting entities to be in with the required regulation which helps protect and improve the so that groundwater and waters of the state meet their designated public water supply, recreation, aquatic life, and fish consumption.
+Small Business and Local Government Assistance 779,776 0 (779,776) No dedicated fee These activities benefit the fee payers by assisting entities to be in compliance with the required regulation which helps protect and improve the water quality so that groundwater and waters of the state meet their designated uses, such as public water supply, recreation, aquatic life, and fish consumption.
 Total 67,354,148 19,689,095 (47,665,053)